 • Master of Science - Columbia University School of Social Work

 • Bachelor of Arts - Speech Communications SUNY College at Oneonta

 • Business and Parenting Coach

-• Mother of 2 children (elementary and middle school aged)
+• Mother of 2 children (elementary and high school aged)

 • Memory Training Counselor